Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 Most of the time, your cat making weird noises at night is simply a case of cats being cats.
-Cats are largely nocturnal creatures that can get up to a fair bit of mischief at night, including startling sounds like loud yowling or meowing.
-Your cat may also simply feel trapped inside or is possibly hungry.
-In older cats, this nighttime noise may be a symptom of CDS, and it’s best to take your cat to a trusted vet for a checkup.
+Cats are crepuscular creatures that can get up to a fair bit of mischief at night, including startling sounds like loud yowling or meowing.
+Your cat may also feel trapped inside or is possibly hungry.
+In older cats, the nighttime noise may be a sign of CDS or other medical issues, and it’s best to take your cat to a vet for a checkup.

 Related Articles